AANovokhatskiy/pyscarcopula/docs/guide/rvine-conditioning.md

 - `dag_edges_used`: fitted R-vine edges used by the DAG initializer;
 - `mcmc`: proposed moves, accepted moves, acceptance rate, and step count.

-This fallback makes arbitrary conditioning a first-class feature, but it is not the same cost profile as suffix sampling.
+This fallback supports arbitrary conditioning, but it is more expensive than suffix sampling.
 Prefer suffix-compatible structures for high-volume production paths when possible.

 For strongly dependent or high-dimensional conditional targets, increase `mcmc_steps` and inspect `diagnostics["mcmc"]["low_acceptance_warning"]`.